Karoline Rose Sun: Cinema

 In Tony Gatlif’s 2021 film Tom Medina, she played the role of Stella, blacksmith, singer, and guitarist.
 The film was part of the Official Selection at the 2021 Cannes Film Festival.
 In a concert performed before the first screening on a beach in Cannes, she sang with Nicolas Reyes, founder of the Gipsy Kings, bassist Bernard Paganotti, as well as gypsy musicians and the flamenco dancer Karine Gonzalez.
 The film was released on August 4, 2021 (Les Films du losange).

 In March 2021, she played in three films by Bertrand Mandico based on Conan the Barbarian.
-The films were shot in Super 16mm at the Théâtre des Amandiers.
+These films were shot in Super 16mm at the Théâtre des Amandiers.

+In 2023, Sun was cast as Ultra Lux in She Is Conann, and as Audrey in Vincent Must Die.

 Performing arts

-Using the pseudonym Caroline Rose, she began her performing arts career in 2009 with La mécanique des anges (Arcosm company), which toured all over France.
-In this piece of musical choreography, she sang, growled, played guitar, and danced alongside artists from different artistic disciplines.
+Using the pseudonym Caroline Rose, she began her performing arts career in 2009 with Arcosm company La mécanique des anges, which toured across France.
+In her musical choreography, she sang, growled, played guitar, and danced alongside artists from different artistic disciplines.

 She was spotted by musical producers Dove Attia and Albert Cohen who cast her in the role of Solene in 1789: Les Amants de la Bastille, directed by Giuliano Pepparini.
 The show was performed at the Palais des Sports arena in Paris.

 In 2015, director Guillaume Vincent offered her the role of the Countess of Geschwitz in his Mimi, Scènes de la vie de Bohème at the Théâtre des Bouffes du Nord, (Midi Minuit company).
 She played and sang alongside Camélia Jordana and other opera singers, to music by Giaccomo Puccini reinterpreted by Frédéric Verrière.

 From 2016 to 2017, she played Edith Piaf in the play Piaf, une vie en rose et noir by Jacques Pessis (directed by François Chouquet).

 In 2016, she appeared in H to H (Marion Aubert, Roland Auzet) at the Avignon Festival where she played the character of Nina Hagen in dialogue with Michel Houellebecq.
 In 2019, she acted, sang, played guitar, and wrote music for two plays by Roland Auzet: Hedda Gabbler, d'habitude on supporte l'inévitable (Henrik Ibsen) alongside L.E.J., and Nous l'Europe, banquet des peoples (text by Laurent Gaudé) performed at the Avignon Festival 2019.

-Together with her drummer, Karoline Rose Sun makes Brutal Pop come alive on stage by performing and singing her songs.

 Music for films and musicals

-In 2021, she composed five tracks for the soundtrack of Tony Gatlif’s film Tom Medina: Through The Pain, Paso Dobles, Goodbye, Ultra Fauve, and Pena.
+In 2021, she composed five tracks for the soundtrack of Tony Gatlif’s film Tom Medina: "Through The Pain", "Paso Dobles", Goodbye, "Ultra Fauve", and "Pena".

-In 2017, Karoline Rose Sun wrote the music for Littéral, a ballet by choreographer Daniel Larrieu (Astrakan company).
+In 2017, Sun wrote the music for Littéral, a ballet by choreographer Daniel Larrieu (Astrakan company).